Oklahoma State Cowboys tip off season at home against the Abilene Christian Wildcats - WTOP News

 Stillwater, Oklahoma; Monday, 9 p.m.
 EST

-BOTTOM LINE: The Oklahoma State Cowboys host the Abilene Christian Wildcats in the season opener.
+BOTTOM LINE: The Oklahoma State Cowboys begin the season at home against the Abilene Christian Wildcats.

-Oklahoma State finished 12-6 at home a season ago while going 20-16 overall.
-The Cowboys averaged 12.6 assists per game on 24.3 made field goals last season.

 Abilene Christian finished 4-8 on the road and 13-17 overall a season ago.
-The Wildcats averaged 75.0 points per game last season, 13.8 on free throws and 21 from beyond the arc.
+The Wildcats allowed opponents to score 71.1 points per game and shot 47.8% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.